NaszvadiG/cim-xa/README.md

 - You need HTML email
 - You need login/authorization
 - You need support for SQL prepared statements
-- You simply prefer a more mainstream ORM approach
+- You need or simply prefer a more mainstream ORM approach
 - You need a very quick CRUD system [with one or more cruds per page]
-- You need MongoDB support [FoundationDB coming soon]
+- You need MongoDB support [Cassandra coming soon]
 - You need strong Excel data support
 - You need a powerful rule engine
 - You need a job queue facility [i.e.:batch/asynchronous processing]